austinchia/havas_azure_demo/README.md

 This repository contains the resources for an end-to-end demo project that showcases a data pipeline and reporting solution using Azure and Power BI.
 The solution simulates a financial billing scenario.

+For a full summary of the project, go to the Presentation Deck folder.

 ## Architecture

 **Data Flow:**